Welcome to the LEAF Learning Garden

-The LEAF Learning Garden is Canada's first smartphone-friendly garden.
-Using QR codes and other signage, the demonstration space allows people to experience and learn about a wide array of native species that provide habitat for wildlife such as birds, butterflies and other pollinators.
+The LEAF Learning Garden is a demonstration space that allows people to experience and learn about a wide array of native species that provide habitat for wildlife such as birds, butterflies and other pollinators.

-The garden is cared for by community stewards using permaculture techniques such as mulching, water conservation strategies, feeding the soil with compost, and ensuring resilience through biodiversity.
+The garden is cared for by our Volunteer Garden Stewards using permaculture techniques such as mulching, water conservation strategies, feeding the soil with compost, and ensuring resilience through biodiversity.
 Designed as a welcoming space, we hope that the garden will inspire others to create similar habitat gardens in their own yards following the same principles.

 The garden is located in Wychwood Barns Park, outside the internationally renowned Artscape Wychwood Barns, a multi-use public facility in the city of Toronto and home to the LEAF office.
 To find the garden, look for our beautiful mural created and generously donated by designer James Toye Mclean with materials donated by Dulux Paints on St. Clair Ave.
 West.
 His whimsical and playful imagery draws visitors to the garden with a warm and colourful welcome.